 Grease and line a 20cm (approximately) shallow baking tin.

 Place the butter and broken dark chocolate into a heatproof bowl and set over a pan of simmering water and allow to melt (best not to let the bowl touch the water).
-Once the butter and chocolate has melted, give it a good mix to blend the 2 ingredients together.
+Once the butter and chocolate has melted, give it a good mix until nice and smooth.
 Set the bowl to one side whilst you get with on with the rest of the recipe.

-Sift together the cocoa powder and gluten free flour – I like to do this now, rather than sifting it directly into the whisked egg mixture, as I just feel it gives the mixture less time to lose any of its precious air bubbles!!
+Sift together the cocoa powder and gluten free flour.
+I like to do this now, rather than sifting it directly into the whisked egg mixture.
+As I feel it gives the mixture less time to lose any of its precious air bubbles!!

 In a large bowl beat together the eggs and sugar until the mixture turns thick and pale and doubles in volume.